Universal Thermodynamic Uncertainty Relation in Non-Equilibrium Dynamics

+In this Letter, we overcome the limitations of the previous generalizations of the TUR and derive a universal TUR that is applicable to an arbitrary system with or without absolute irreversibility and to an arbitrary observable.
+Also, our result only involves the quantities that appeared in the original TUR.
+We prove the following universal inequality for an arbitrary observable $f=f([x])$ \footnote{See Appendix A for the proof.}:

-where $R:=\log Q/P$ is the log-probability ratio between the probability of the primary dynamics $P$ and that of a reference dynamics $Q$, and $\langle f \rangle_{Q:P([x]) > 0}:= \mathbb{E}_Q[f|P([x])>0]$ is the conditional expectation value of $f$ under $Q$, conditioned on $P([x])>0$.
-The freedom of choice of the reference dynamics is a general feature of fluctuation theorems \cite{murashita2014nonequilibrium, esposito2010three}.
+where $R:=\log Q/P$ is the log-probability ratio between the probability of the primary dynamics $P$ and a reference dynamics $Q$, and $\langle f \rangle_{Q:P > 0}:= \mathbb{E}_Q[f|P([x])>0]$ is the conditional expectation value of $f$ under $Q$, conditioned on $P([x])>0$.
+The freedom of choice of the reference dynamics is a generic feature of fluctuation theorems \cite{murashita2014nonequilibrium, esposito2010three}.
 The choice with physical relevance is $Q=P^*([x]^*)$, which makes the left-hand side of the inequality dependent on the entropy production: $e^{2R}=e^{-2\Delta S}$ \cite{murashita2014nonequilibrium, seifert2012stochastic}.
-The term $\gamma$ on the left-hand side represents the degree of reversibility in the system, which is equal to $1$ (0) when it is fully reversible (irreversible) \cite{murashita2014nonequilibrium}.
+The term $\gamma:=\langle e^{-\Delta S}\rangle$ on the left-hand side represents the degree of reversibility in the system, which is equal to $1$ (0) when it is fully reversible (irreversible) \cite{murashita2014nonequilibrium}.

 \textit{General Properties of the Universal TUR}.
-If the reference dynamics is the time-reversed one, i.e., $Q=P^*([x]^*)$, then our TUR in \eqref{eq: main result intro} leads to the following nontrivial relation between the average current $\langle f\rangle$, its variance $\text{Var}[f]$, the degree of absolute irreversibility $\gamma$, and the total entropy production $\Delta S$:
+If the reference dynamics is the time-reversed one of the forward dynamics, i.e., $Q=P^*([x]^*)$, then our TUR \eqref{eq: main result intro} leads to the following nontrivial relation between the current $f$, its variance $\text{Var}[f]$, the degree of absolute irreversibility $\gamma$, and the total entropy production $\Delta S$: